Critical Infrastructure Regulations

 Funding is available for states and communities to meet cybersecurity threats through loans and set-asides provided through the Drinking Water State Revolving Fund (DWSRF).
 The EPA Fact Sheet expressly states, “EPA encourages states to utilize the significant increase in SRF funding for infrastructure projects that make water systems more resilient to all threats — whether it is natural disasters, climate change or threats such as bioterrorism and cyberattacks.”
 EPA also posted this SRF Cybersecurity Fact Sheet that details how to use the DWSRF to support state programs and communities with cybersecurity measures.

-The regulation and government funding information provided on this web page is dynamic and subject to change.
+The information provided on this web page is dynamic and subject to change.
 We recommend referring to https://www.epa.gov for the most up-to-date information.